Gene Regulatory Network (GRN) Reconstruction

 The GRN reconstruction module allows to identify candidate gene regulatory relationships, by analyzing cross-sectional, observational data.
 We refer to these relationships as "candidate" to underline that this type of analysis does not provide definitive evidence for the existence of regulatory relationship between genes.
 Experimental evidence (e.g., knock-out experiments) are needed in order to obtain a confirmation.

-1 Creating a Plot
+2 Creating a Plot

 The first step of the analysis is to create a plot by clicking on the create plot icon.
-This will lead to a section where the algorithm of interest can be selected, in this case Network analysis.

-2 Selecting data
+3 Selecting data

 It is strongly advised to use normalized data, as well as to ensuring that any batch effect has been removed from the data.